13 Things to Know Before Traveling in Albania: Prepare for a Fantastic Journey

 6. Albania is one interesting place

-My friends and I took a tour to see Kruje, a castle tower and museum dedicated to Skanderbeg, the Albania hero who led the charge for freedom from the Ottoman empire.
+My friends and I took a tour to see Kruje, a castle tower and museum dedicated to Skanderbeg, the hero who led the charge for freedom from the Ottoman Empire.

-On the way, our Albanian travel guide told us about Albania.
+On the way, our travel guide told us about the country.
 One of the things that shocked me was how few people actually live in the country, less than 3 million.

 Because the economy is in such turmoil, many people leave for neighboring countries to have hopes of making more money and being more successful.